cloudnativelabs/kube-router/docs/how-it-works.md

 Each Pod specific firewall chain has default rule to block the traffic.
 Rules are added to jump traffic to the Network Policy specific policy chains.
 Rules cover only policies that apply to the destination pod ip.
-A rule is added to accept the the established traffic to permit the return traffic.
+A rule is added to accept the established traffic to permit the return traffic.

 ![Pod firewall chain](./img/podfw.png)